GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_fedintegration.md

 * Python program for Battery federate
 * Python program for Charger federate
 * "runner" JSON to enable `helics_cli` execution of the co-simulation

-## What is this Co-simulation doing differently?

-The Federate Integration Co-simulation is modeling the exact same interaction as in the [**Base Example**](./fundamental_default#what-is-this-co-simulation-doing).
-Please reference the Base Example for information about the research question addressed by this co-simulation.

-This example does not differ from the Base Example in its calculations.

-## HELICS Components

-The components for this example are largely the same as [**Base Example**](./fundamental_default#helics-components):

-1. Register and Configure Federates
-2. Enter Execution Mode
-3. Define Time Variables
-4. Initiate Time Steps for the Time Loop
-5. Send and Receive Communication between Federates
-6. Finalize Co-simulation

-The only difference is with **registering and configuring the federates**, which is described in the next section.

 ## Federate Integration with PyHELICS API